encryption4genetics/pyhegp/README.md

 pyhegp cat-phenotype -o complete-phenotype.tsv.hegp phenotype1.tsv.hegp phenotype2.tsv.hegp ...
 ```
 Note that all data sharing is carried out-of-band and is outside the scope of `pyhegp`.

+# Frequently asked questions (FAQ)
+## Does pyhegp standardize the data?

+For each SNP, `pyhegp` standardizes the genotype (so the mean is zero and the standard deviation is one) during encryption. `pyhegp` does NOT standardize the phenotype.

 # File formats